zzw890827/aws-sap-questions/第3套/README.md

 88. A company has developed a mobile game.
 The backend for the game runs on several virtual machines located in an on-premises data center.
 The business logic is exposed using a REST API with multiple functions.
 Player session data is stored in central file storage.
 Backend services use different API keys for throttling and to distinguish between live and test traffic.
 The load on the game backend varies throughout the day.
 During peak hours, the server capacity is not sufficient.
 There are also latency issues when fetching player session data.
 Management has asked a solutions architect to present a cloud architecture that can handle the game's varying load and provide low-latency data access.
 The API model should not be changed.
 Which solution meets these requirements?
     - [ ] A. Implement the REST API using a Network Load Balancer (NLB).
 Run the business logic on an Amazon EC2 instance behind the NLB.
 Store player session data in Amazon Aurora Serverless.
     - [ ] B. Implement the REST API using an Application Load Balancer (ALB).
 Run the business logic in AWS Lambda.
 Store player session data in Amazon DynamoDB with on-demand capacity.
     - [ ] C. Implement the REST API using Amazon API Gateway.
 Run the business logic in AWS Lambda.
-Store player session data in Amazon DynamoDB with on- demand capacity.
+Store player session data in Amazon DynamoDB with on-demand capacity.
     - [ ] D. Implement the REST API using AWS AppSync.
 Run the business logic in AWS Lambda.
 Store player session data in Amazon Aurora Serverless.

     <details>